nus-cs2103-AY2122S2/ip/docs/README.md

 Expected outcome:

-Duke will add the deadline to the task list
+Duke will add the deadline to the task list.

 ```
 We have added [D][] CS3243 assignment (by: 12-Dec-2022) to the list.